kylechinick/VendorOrderTracker/README.md

 #### Summary

+Order management program for the fictional shop Pierre's Bakery.

 Create vendors, view a list of vendors, and create and view a list of orders per vendor.

 #### By Kyle Chinick